 Standing rigging replaced (see Sails and Rigging)New Jatoba hardwood ratboardsNew main boom and reefing systemNew main topmastNew main engineNew St. Morin freshwater headsThrough-hulls replacedNew Force 10, 3 burner LPG stove, LPG piping replacedNew Alapenglow LED interior lighting w/ white/red optionsNew upholstery: main saloon & pilothouse

 TREE OF LIFE has sailed over 80,000 trouble-free miles, visiting every ocean on the planet.
 The design by Ted Brewer and execution by Covey Island Boatworks and Alexandria Boatworks has resulted in the creation of a contemporary classic.
 She has proven to be fast (1st place at Antigua Race Week, Classic Division, 1st overall in 1997 New Zealand Tall Ships Race), easily maintained, exceptionally comfortable and both strong and safe.
 She receives compliments in every port she visits.
 TREE OF LIFE has circled the globe twice.
 She has participated in Tall Ship events and has done private charter proving that she is able to operate as a business or as a yacht.

-The Company offers the details of this vessel in good faith but cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
+This listing is presented to you courtesy of a member of the International Yacht Brokers Association and may be centrally listed with another broker.
+It is offered as a convenience by this broker/dealer to its clients and is not intended to convey direct representation of a particular vessel.The Company offers the details of this vessel in good faith but cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
 A buyer should instruct his agents, or his surveyors, to investigate such details as the buyer desires validated.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.